 There is so much to do when you return to the Mandurah Cruises Jetty.
 Reading Cinemas, San Churro and Simmos Ice-cream are just some of the places right near Mandurah Cruises.
 From here it is only a short walk over to Dolphin Quay which is a great place for a swim or to find more restaurants and cafes.

-We highly recommend Mandurah Cruises, we are hoping to return for the Christmas Lights Cruise.
-The water is calm, and while you are not guaranteed to see dolphins, there is a high possibility and just getting out on the water. seeing all the beautiful houses and taking in the fresh air from the boat was lots of fun.
+We highly recommend Mandurah Cruises and we hope to return for the Christmas Lights Cruise.
+The water is calm, and while you are not guaranteed to see dolphins, there is a high possibility and just getting out on the water. seeing all the beautiful houses and taking in the fresh air from the boat was loads of fun.

 Accessibility: if you need wheelchair access please call ahead and let Mandurah Cruises know so they can place you on a boat that suits your accessiblity needs

 Food & Drink: There is a small range of light snacks that you can purchase while you are on board.
 You can also purchase alcholic and non-alcholic drinks.
 Also if you book a 12 or 1pm Dolphin & Scenic Canal Tour you have the option of enjoying fish & chips for (per person fee applies) as an optional extra.
 Some tours have a meal and drinks included in the cruise or tour price.
 See the Mandurah Cruises website for more information.